 Some states impose further security requirements on payment card data and other sensitive personal information.
 In 2019, New York passed a new law (the New York "SHIELD Act") setting forth minimum security obligations for safeguarding private information.
-The SHIELD Act does not mandate specific safeguards but rather provides that a business will "be deemed to be in compliance" with the law if it implements data, appropriate and specific measures have to be taken to safeguard the interests of the data subject.
+The SHIELD Act does not mandate specific safeguards but rather provides that a business will "be deemed to be in compliance" with the law if it implements a security program that includes elements set forth in the SHIELD Act.